wp-plugins/sp-client-document-manager/readme.txt

 = Why am I just getting a spinning circle and no content on my uploader? =

 This is usually because you are using a theme that converts new lines into paragraphs.
 To fix this wrap the short code in raw tags.
 Example: [raw][sp-client-document-manager] [/raw]

+= Is there a conflict with another plugin? =

+Sometimes plugins have conflicts, if you are experiencing any abnormal problems there could be a javascript error.
+Please download and install firebug to find the issue.

+= I get an imagemagick error when creating thumbnails of pdf and psd's =

+Imagemagick is a 3rd party plugin you are responsible for, it needs to be downloaded and installed on your server but more importantly, it needs to be compiled into php.
+Your server admin should be able to handle that, we do not support imagemagick installations.

 == Screenshots ==

 1. This is the client view